-The Senecio barbertonicus is a “must-have” in your garden due to its beautiful appearance that is enhanced by its cylindrical leaves and tubular yellow flowers.
+The Senecio barbertonicus of the Asteraceae family is a “must-have” in your garden due to its beautiful appearance that is enhanced by its cylindrical leaves and tubular yellow flowers.

 Read on and have all your questions answered with regard to the care needs for the Senecio barbertonicus.